bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 This allows to share bruno code mostly target platform and VM independent.

-#### Tagged Forms _(Runtime Type Annotations)_
+#### Variants  _(Tagged Union)_
-By convention any expression form with an [atom](#atoms) as its first tuple element is understood as (type) tagged form.
+By convention any expression form with an [atom](#atoms) as its first tuple element is understood as (type) tagged form called variant or tagged union.
 The atom _tag_ is similar to an explicit type _annotation_ for that form:

-		(`date '2014 '06 '01)
+		(`date 2014 06 01)

 The form is tagged as a `` `date ``, followed by a date value in three components.
 The tag hints what types are expected/checked for the following elements.
-The binding between tag and type is done itself as a tagged form in the library:
+The binding between tag and type is done itself as a variant in the library:

 		(`use `date Date)

-A form _annotated_ with `` `date `` is of type `Date`, that e.g. could be:
+A variant _annotated_ with `` `date `` is of type `Date`, that e.g. could be:

 		data Date :: (Year y, Month m, Day d)

-Given the declarations above the compiler is aware of the types in the expression form ``(`date '2014 '06 '01)`` and treats/checks `'2014` as a `Year`, `'06` as the `Month` and so forth.
+Given the declarations above the compiler is aware of the types in the expression form ``(`date 2014 06 01)`` and treats/checks `2014` as a `Year`, `06` as the `Month` and so forth.

-The technique of tagged forms is used to type generic data structures like the AST.
-As all created tagged forms will be type checked it is valid to expect any tagged form value encountered to be well-typed according to the bound type.
+The technique of tagged unions is used for typed generic data structures like the AST.
+As all created variants will be type checked it is valid to expect any variant value encountered to be well-typed according to the bound type.

 ### Procedures _("Hygienic Macros", Compile-Time Expansion)_